tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书安装/国际标准 SSL 证书安装/Weblogic 服务器证书安装_intl_en.md

 **Custom Identity Keystore Type**: enter `JKS`.
 **Custom Identity Keystore Passphrase**: enter your JKS password.
 **Confirm Custom Identity Keystore Passphrase**: re-enter your JKS password.
->!**Custom Identity Keystore Passphrase** and **Confirm Custom Identity Keystore Passphrase** are left empty by default and can be set to your JKS password.
+>?**Custom Identity Keystore Passphrase** and **Confirm Custom Identity Keystore Passphrase** are left empty by default and can be set to your JKS password.
 The settings of these 2 parameters do not affect the use of your certificate.

 9. On the configuration management page for `AdminiServer`, click the **SSL** tab, set the parameters, and click **Save**.
 ![](https://main.qcloudimg.com/raw/8896cb2a6f2f4ce846439cd911688a06.png)